Guidance on cannabis products with intoxicating cannabinoids other than delta-9-THC

 Other than delta-9-THC, there's evidence to establish that the following cannabinoids also bind to, and activate the CB1 receptor:

-Some cannabis processors have made cannabis products containing intoxicating cannabinoids like these, either instead of delta-9-THC or in addition to it.
+Health Canada is aware of cannabis products that have been produced containing intoxicating cannabinoids like those listed above.
 We understand that not all intoxicating cannabinoids may cause the same level or type of effects as delta-9-THC.
 However, we don't have enough evidence to fully understand the effect of these other intoxicating cannabinoids relative to delta-9-THC, either alone, or in combination with others.

-Deliberately including intoxicating cannabinoids to cannabis products to circumvent regulatory controls on delta-9-THC could increase risks to public health and public safety.
+Cannabis products that contain these intoxicating cannabinoids to circumvent regulatory controls on delta-9-THC pose an increased risk to public health and public safety.
 Health Canada is concerned that consumers aren't aware of these products and of their potential risks.

 Guidance on intoxicating cannabinoids